 I’m a personal trainer and mom to three kiddos who have logged many wo(man) hours in the weight room.
 I fell in love with powerlifting about 5 years ago shortly after joining 22nd Street Barbell, but in the past year tried my hand at Crossfit.
 I love both so don’t make me pick sides.

 In fact, my admiration for all disciplines of strength is really what led me to the vision for the Women’s Barbell Classic.
 As a true “people person,” after meeting all these amazingly strong and determined women in powerlifting, Crossfit, strongman and other various gyms I just had to try to bring them all together under 1 house.
-And after our first meet in April, I think it’s safe to say it was totally worth it.
+And after our first meet in April 2018 and our second in 2019, I think it’s safe to say it was totally worth it.
 Watching women cheer on, support, and encourage other women just gives me all the feels.

 I’m in the profession to help and Abbie and I are always available to provide support in any way we can.
 Swing by the gym, attend a workshop, shoot me a DM, or add me on Facebook.
 I’m here for you.